 Let’s get started, here’s what you need first and foremost.

-- 1 What You Need To Install Phillips Hue on Kodi
+- 1 What You Need To Install Philips Hue on Kodi

-- 2 How To Install The Phillips Hue Plugin For Kodi
+- 2 How To Install The Philips Hue Plugin For Kodi

-- 3 How To Configure the Kodi Phillips Hue Addon
+- 3 How To Configure the Kodi Philips Hue Addon

-What You Need To Install Phillips Hue on Kodi
+What You Need To Install Philips Hue on Kodi

 Here’s what you need.